CodeF53/concurrently/docs/cli/prefixing.md

 - `yellow`
 </details>

 Colors can take modifiers too.
-Several can be applied at once by prepending `.<modifier 1>.<modifier 2>` and so on.
+Several can be applied at once by appending `.<modifier 1>.<modifier 2>` and so on.

 ```bash
 $ concurrently -c '#23de43.inverse,bold.blue.dim' 'echo Hello there' 'echo General Kenobi!'